CurtisAccelerate/global_agent_framework/README.md

 - Store any sensitive FutureX prompts or internal research questions inside the `queries/` directory so they remain separate from distributable prompt pipelines.
 - `run_query_pipeline.py` and API clients can reference files from `queries/` by filename via a positional argument.
 Example CLI usage is shown below.
 - We do not ship sample queries; add your own Markdown or JSON templates locally.
+- Unfortunately processing the pipeline via API is slow-- it can take 4 to 8 minutes per query.

 ## Run Pipelines (CLI)